aloma-io/aloma-io/docs/getting-started/integration.md

 ![Add](../static/asset/img/connecter-list.png)

-If you add a connector to a workspace and the connector needs configuration, you can see that in the connector list:
+If you add a connector to a workspace and the connector needs configuration - generally to add access credentials, you can see that in the connector list:

 ![Add](../static/asset/img/configure-connector.png)

-Just navigate to the connector to configure it.
+Just navigate to the connector in the list of installed connectors to configure it.

-API Key (Example):
+To add an API Key:
 ![Add](../static/asset/img/configure-connector-details.png)

-OAuth (Example):
+To authourise via OAuth (this will open the oauth permissions window):
 ![Add](../static/asset/img/configure-connector-details-oauth.png)

-Username/Password (Example):
+Username/Password (these are set as secrets in the UI):
 ![Add](../static/asset/img/configure-connector-details-username-password.png)